Dushyantkhobragade/Dell-server-information-using-idrac-Redfish-API/README.md

 1. This bash script is interactive which prompts for IDRAC IP and credentials of Idrac
 2. In script output, it will get Disk slot number, disk lifetime remaining and Disk size

-Script output will look like this
+Script output will look like as below

 $ sh idrac_redfish_api_dell.sh